The Standard Bernedoodle, A Complete Guide For Dog Lovers

 3. Injured joints

-During the exercise, the Bernedoodle put their 60% weight on the front part due to which they get the toes, wrist, and elbows injuries.
-Try to observe if the Bernedoodle has some pain in these joints.
+During exercise, Bernedoodles tend to put 60% of their weight on the front part of their body, which can cause injuries to the toes, wrists, and elbows.
+Therefore, it’s important to observe your Bernedoodle for any pain in these joints.

 4. Disinterest in exercise